 Get a CE Certificate for this edWebinar Learn more

 Looking to bring coding to your youngest students in a big way?
-Join this edWebinar for a learning experience with LEGO® Education to explore how to expose young students to computer science topics through incorporating creativity, inquiry, and collaboration in early childhood instruction to build important foundations for student learning.
+Watch this edWebinar for a learning experience with LEGO® Education to explore how to expose young students to computer science topics through incorporating creativity, inquiry, and collaboration in early childhood instruction to build important foundations for student learning.
 Teachers will feel confident with terms like loop and switch when they are physical and therefore, the students will learn vocabulary and have a hands-on approach that solidifies the concepts.
-This edWebinar will explore building early coding and its vocabulary while developing problem-solving skills, communication, critical thinking, and collaboration.
+This recorded edWebinar explores building early coding and its vocabulary while developing problem-solving skills, communication, critical thinking, and collaboration.

-This edWebinar will be of interest to teachers, librarians, and school leaders of PreK – 3 grade levels.
-There will be time to have your questions answered at the end of the presentation.
+This recorded edWebinar will be of interest to teachers, librarians, and school leaders of PreK – 3 grade levels.

 About the Presenter